ToolShedTested

 Drill/Driver

 Winner: Depends on your priority.
 DeWalt is the lightest by a significant margin.
 Milwaukee delivers the best chuck and overload protection.
 Makita has the highest torque rating in a compact form factor.
 For most people, the DeWalt is the best everyday drill.
 For heavy-duty use, Milwaukee.
+For our full drill rankings, see our best cordless drills 2026 roundup.

 Impact Driver